kubernetes/examples/mysql-wordpress-pd/README.md

 ## Deploy WordPress

-The following manifest describes a single-instance WordPress Pod Deployment.
+The following manifest describes a single-instance WordPress Deployment.
 It uses many of the same features like a PVC for persistent storage and a Secret for the password.
 But it also uses a different setting: `"type": NodePort`.
 This setting exposes WordPress to traffic from outside of the cluster.

 {% include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/wordpress-deployment.yaml %}